JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 For example: `http://127.0.0.1:8888?emulate=SARAH+what+time+is+it`

+The client returns the vocalized text if it understood the command.
+Otherwise it will return the **last** vocalized text.

 It's used by the Android app that performs a local speech to text, and then send it to the client using this request.

 ## JavaScript API